BLAST-ImpactX/impactx-wheels/README.md

 ## PyPI Build for Pip

-This is a distribution of ImpactX specifically for people that like the "pip" install method.
+This is a distribution of ImpactX specifically for people that prefer the "pip" installation method.

 Because of limitations of pip, we limit this package to be a **sequential CPU build**, i.e., it does not make use of *any* of the accelerated features of ImpactX.